 Error: Bittorrent Sync cannot identify the destination folder.

 Looking a little closer, it became clear that this was caused because some of Sync’s internal files were missing, namely “.SyncIgnore” and “.SyncID”.
 What was not clear, is why these files would go missing when they exist on the other side of the synchronization process.
-So far, recreating the sync in both directions and manually forcing the above hidden files have failed to correct this issue.
+So far, recreating the sync in both directions and manually forcing hidden files have failed to correct this issue.
 Tracking down what process deletes these hidden files should yield answers.

 While not without problems this early in the game, I feel that this tool is incredibly promising.
 This is clearly the next evolution of what Bittorrent should be, now and into the future.
 The simplicity makes me think of many ways this could be used to move data across the Internet.